 How to Get Married in NSW the Easiest Way

-• Original birth certificates + a photo ID (e.g., driver’s licence) OR
+Original birth certificates + a photo ID (e.g., driver’s licence)

-Enjoy your ceremony at my beautiful Sydney location or a venue of your choice.
+Enjoy your ceremony at my beautiful Sydney location or any location of your choice.
 I will register your marriage with the NSW Registry of Births, Deaths, and Marriages and can apply on your behalf for your official Certificate of Marriage.

 Why Choose a Celebrant for Marriage Registration in Sydney?